 What do you enjoy the most about STEM?

 Top of the list for the execs was how exciting it was being young women in a field which is largely still dominated by men.
 The girls also spoke passionately about the impact of STEM on their day-to-day lives.
 “I love being involved with STEM because it gives me a much deeper understanding of how the world works,” said exec Jo.

 How did you come up with ideas you worked on while at the Outbox Incubator?

 The execs spoke passionately about how many of their ideas had been inspired by real-life problems.
-After finding brushing her teeth really boring, Jo developed her app, Brush, which rewards users with cool perks like shopping vouchers if they brush properly.
+After finding brushing her teeth boring, Jo developed her app, Brush, which rewards users with cool perks like shopping vouchers if they brush properly.
 Hannah’s business idea came from her own experience of spending much of her teenage years in hospital.
 Katrine’s concept for her site, which assists with learning, was born after she found conventional ways of studying difficult.

 But not all the girls entered the Outbox house with a fully-formed idea.
-AJ said she drew huge inspiration from the other Outboxers as she started to develop her own concept, which involves coding for cool organisations in need of a tech guru.
+AJ said she drew huge inspiration from the other Outboxers as she started to develop her concept, which involves coding for cool organisations in need of a tech guru.

 How should I go about building a career in STEM?

-The key piece of advice from panel?
+The key piece of advice from the panel?
 Find an area of STEM you’re passionate about.
 Not sure yet which part of STEM excites you most?
 “Try before you buy,” recommends Anne-Marie, and use work experience and interning to explore as many different avenues as you can.
-Hannah also reminded everyone that it’s ok not to have a perfectly clear idea of where you’re headed – she, for example, fell into a STEM career.
+Hannah also reminded everyone that it’s okay not to have a clear idea of where you’re headed – she, for example, fell into a STEM career.

 Quote of the day?
 “I can’t believe what you’ve achieved already – it makes me feel like I’ve got so much catching up to do!” (overheard being said by one of the Girlguiding leaders about OB Exec Katrine).